Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 Set the base address for DMA-to-timer transfer.
 This governs transfers done via TIMx_DMAR register that allows bursts; `base` is the number of the timer register to be written to first: `0` is for CR1, `1` for CR2, etc, as they're listed in the Reference Manual RM0008 section 14.4.
 CCR1 register that is the most likely target here is `13` (`0xE`)

-#### Interrupts
+### IRQ control member functions
+#### Cortex(tm) Core interrupt setup

-The following access the timer and/or ARM core registers directly without modifying the internal class variables.
+The following access the timer and/or Cortex core registers directly without modifying the internal class variables.

 * void **IRQenable ()**
 * void **IRQdisable ()**